|

 to Dr Bancinyane L Sibanda and has three children: Ricky,

-Kelesi and Lisa.
+Kelesi and Lisa. talk title: Structural

 biology, informatics and the discovery of new medicines